oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

   Run the program and retain the JSON table after completion

   `java jdbc.demo.JsonSample -keep`

+**AiResponseCache**

+This sample demonstrates a fast AI response cache pattern in TimesTen.
+It creates a cache table with response text, metadata, hit counts, and expiration timestamps; simulates cache hits and misses; and then removes expired rows before dropping the table.
+The demo keeps TimesTen as the active system of record for the cache state and uses simulated responses so the focus stays on the storage and retrieval pattern.

+Responses are simulated; this sample does not call an AI model, perform vector search, run in-database model inference, or demonstrate TimesTen Cache for Oracle Database.

+Example:

+  Run the program using the default DSN (sampledb)

+  `java jdbc.demo.AiResponseCache`

 For more information on Java programming with Oracle TimesTen, refer to the [Oracle TimesTen In-Memory Database Java Developer's Guide](https://docs.oracle.com/en/database/other-databases/timesten/26.1/java-developer/index.html).